fontforge/designwithfontforge.com/en-US/The_Final_Output_Generating_Font_Files.md

 Congratulations are in order!
 You have now created your first font.
 All that remains now is for you to share your work: upload it to the web, post it to your blog, and go tell your friends.

-Without doubt, you will be back and continue revising and refining your typeface -- after all, as you have seen, font design is an highly iterative process.
+Without doubt, you will be back and continue revising and refining your typeface -- after all, as you have seen, font design is a highly iterative process.
 But be sure that you pause and take this moment to enjoy what you have accomplished first.